One League; one mission; one community-based impact model.

 Over the past year the Junior League of Greensboro has worked diligently to identify organizations throughout Greensboro that serve older adults and their caregivers.

-Corporation of Guardianship provides support for approximately 125 older adults in the community.
+Corporation of Guardianship provides support for approximately 125 older adults in the community with anticipated outreach increase to 350 seniors.
 The Project program is offered to the community to help raise awareness of elder financial abuse and to help prevent older adults from being financially exploited.
 Volunteers will plan and promote events, act as trainers at the events, and help with day-of event logistics.

-Food Assistance serves seniors (62+1 and low income families without transportation in Guilford County who are homebound and not receiving Mobile Meals or substantial food stamps.
-Junior League volunteers will assist in the warehouse or food deliveries .
+Food Assistance serves seniors (62+) and low income families without transportation in Guilford County who are homebound and not receiving Mobile Meals or substantial food stamps.
+Junior League volunteers will assist in the warehouse.

 Kids in the Kitchen is a national Junior League initiative that began in 2006.
 Kids in the Kitchen addresses the growing problem of childhood obesity by using hands-on curriculum that educates both the parent and child on healthy eating choices.
 Junior League volunteers will be responsible for delivering food demonstrations for children at LeBauer Park monthly.